Kigali International Airport: Location

 The airport is located in the suburb of Kanombe Sector, at the eastern edge of Kigali, approximately 5 km, by road, east of the central business district of the city of Kigali.

 History

+The airport dates back to the Belgian colonial administration of Ruanda-Urundi.
+According to Rwandan historian Bernardin Muzungu, the first aircraft landed at Kanombe airport in Kigali in 1934.
+After Rwanda's independence in 1962, the airport was upgraded and renamed Grégoire Kayibanda International Airport, after Rwanda's first president.
+It is also commonly referred to as Kanombe Airport, after its location in the Kanombe area of eastern Kigali.

-During the Rwandan Civil War, Kigali airport was a major strategic point.
-Since Rwanda is a landlocked nation, this represented the only easy way in and out of the country.
-The airport had two runways, but after the Arusha Accords, one runway was closed down after a request from the Rwandan Patriotic Front (RPF).
-Later, in April 1994, President Habyarimana's plane was shot down.
-It is disputed whether the RPF or the Rwandan Defence Forces (FAR) shot down the plane.
-This event triggered a renewal of the civil war and the beginning of the genocide against the Tutsi.
+During the Rwandan Civil War, the airport was a strategic site because of its role as Rwanda's main international airport and its proximity to the Kanombe military camp and the then presidential residence.
+On 6 April 1994, the aircraft carrying Rwandan president Juvénal Habyarimana and Burundian president Cyprien Ntaryamira was shot down while on final approach to runway 28 at the airport, killing all 12 people on board.
+The assassination triggered a renewed outbreak of the civil war and the beginning of the genocide against the Tutsi.

+After the genocide, the airport continued to operate as Rwanda's principal international airport and was renamed Kigali International Airport.
+It is the hub for RwandAir.

+Between 2014 and 2017, over US$30 million was invested in upgrades, including a new apron, three taxiways, a hangar, and an upgrade of airfield lighting.
+A further phase of expansion began in September 2019 in preparation for the 2022 Commonwealth Heads of Government Meeting in Kigali, including a new 53,000 m² apron with capacity for 18 aircraft, an arrivals terminal, runway strip grading, and a 3.3 km service road.

 Passenger traffic

 In 2008, the airport served 145,189 passengers, and about 290,000 passengers in 2010.
 In May 2011, the Rwanda CAA announced that Kigali airport will be upgraded to meet the strong demand.
 Works started in October 2012 and will be completed in May 2014.
 In 2012, data from Rwanda Civil Aviation Authority shows that passenger traffic through Kigali International Airport grew by 30 per cent to 488,903 last year, up from 377,327 in 2011.
 The airport handled over 300 flights a week.
 The airport is designed to handle 400,000 passengers per year.
 International and domestic passenger numbers were nearly 600,000 in 2013, while there were about 400 weekly flights.
 International and domestic passenger numbers totaled 710,000 in 2016.